dasec/hystck/docs/source/architecture/framework_architecture.rst

 internet connection.
 This is done to minimize the simulation's footprint on the generated data.
 The IP addresses and other related information can be adjusted in the **constants.py** file.

-Additionally, the host side is used to evaluate the created traffic using the reporting function (see :ref:`report`) and the *.pcap* file created by the automated use of **tcpdump**.
+Additionally, the host side is used to evaluate the created traffic using the reporting function (see :ref:`architecture_index`) and the *.pcap* file created by the automated use of **tcpdump**.